DBN Gogo: Career

 In October 2021, she became the first South African to join Global Equal programme by Spotify.

 In 1 February, she was announced as a host of Boiler Room x Ballantine's True Music Studios.

 Her record label Zikode Records was established in February 2022, in partnership with Universal Music Group.

+"Bells" with TNK MusiQ, DJ Stopper featuring Eltonk SA was released on March 4, 2022.
+The song entered Local Streaming Top 10 at number 1.

 In March 2022, she was featured on Spotify Africa Radar programme.

 In 24 April, she headlined to Coachella Valley Music and Arts Festival which was held in U.S.

-In early November 2022, She announced her debut studio album Whats Real.
+In early November 2022, She announced her debut studio album What's Real.

 The album was released on 25 November 2022.

+In 2023, she collaborated with the talented singer Zee Nxumalo and DJ duo Shakes & Les on the song "Funk 55".
+The song peaked at no.6 and was certified 5× platinum by the Recording Industry of South Africa (RiSA).

+Personal life

+Mandisa Radebe was born in Durban, but her family relocated to Pretoria where she grew up and spent her childhood.
+Her interest in music began at early age, participating in school choirs.